Mata Amritanandamayi: Darshan

-Amṛtānandamayī's form of giving darshana is hugging people.
-As to how this began, Amṛtānandamayī said, "People used to come and tell [me] their troubles.
-They would cry and I would wipe their tears.
-When they fell weeping into my lap, I used to hug them.
-Then the next person too wanted it...
-And so the habit picked up."
-Amṛtānandamayī has embraced more than 33 million people throughout the world for over 30 years.
+Amṛtānandamayī's is known for giving darshana by hugging people.
+She has embraced more than 33 million people throughout the world for over 30 years.
+She has said this practice began when people would come to tell her their troubles and cry in her lap.
+In response, she began to hug people.

 When asked, in 2002, to what extent she thought her embraces helped the ills of the world, Amṛtānandamayī replied, "I don't say I can do it 100 percent.
 Attempting to change the world [completely] is like trying to straighten the curly tail of a dog.
 But society takes birth from people.
 So by affecting individuals, you can make changes in the society and, through it, in the world.
 You cannot change it, but you can make changes.
 The fight in individual minds is responsible for the wars.
 So if you can touch people, you can touch the world."

 Amṛtānandamayī's darshan has been the centrepiece of her life, as she has received people nearly every day since the late 1970s.
 Given the size of the crowds coming to seek Amṛtānandamayī's blessings, there have been times when she has given darshana for more than 20 continuous hours.
 At the time of Covid-19 she stopped giving darshana and hugging people.